vinaykumarchella/Priam/index.md

 Your Cassandra cluster could be spanning multiple ASGs.
 Such cases arise when you want to provide HA across zones and to overcome the AWS limitation of load balancing across zones i.e., currently, AWS does not guarantee instances will be balanced across zones if instances are not available in a particular zone.
 In such cases, you could create multiple ASGs with each ASG bound to single zone.

-In such cases your ASG name should be suffixed with '-{ZONE}'.
-Eg: test_cluster-useast1a.
+In such cases your ASG name should be suffixed with `'-{ZONE}'`.
+Eg: `test_cluster-useast1a.`

 ## Web Container setup

-Since Priam changes the configuration files for Cassandra and starts/stops the services, the web container it's running in must have execute rights on the script to modify the cassandra.yaml file and execute the /etc/init.d/cassandra (configurable location) script.
+Since Priam changes the configuration files for Cassandra and starts/stops the services, the web container it's running in must have execute rights on the script to modify the cassandra.yaml file and execute the `/etc/init.d/cassandra` (configurable location) script.

 ## Credentials

 The default implementation uses clear text credentials.
-To use this provide AWS accessid and secrectkey in `-/etc/awscredential.properties` -- copy and modify from src/main/resources/conf/awscredential.properties.
+To use this provide AWS accessid and secrectkey in `-/etc/awscredential.properties` -- copy and modify from `src/main/resources/conf/awscredential.properties`.

 You can however, override ICredential to provide a more secure way of obtaining credentials.
 Additionally, ensure your keys do not contain special characters and are not enclosed in quotes of any kind.

 The preferred way is to use IAM key profile management.

 ### IAMCredential
 Using IAM Credentials allows you to provide access to the AWS api without storing an AccessKeyId or SecretAccessKey anywhere on the machine.

 1. Create a new IAM Role in the AWS console or using the API and make sure it can access EC2, S3, and SimpleDB resources.
 2. Assign that role to the auto scaling group.
-3. Modify priam/src/main/java/com/netflix/priam/defaultimpl/PriamGuiceModule.java
+3. Modify `priam/src/main/java/com/netflix/priam/defaultimpl/PriamGuiceModule.java`

 ```// Add this line
    import com.netflix.priam.aws.IAMCredential;